geffting/meowvies/README.md

 # meowvies
-a simple app to list and favorite movies
+a simple app to list and favorite movies (managed by a cat)